unkhz/almost-static-site/README.md

 # Almost Static Site

-Almost Static Site is my boilerplate for creating quick and dirty (M)EAN sites that use static YAML/Markdown files instead of MongoDB as a database.
+Almost Static Site is a static site generator for quick and dirty (M)EAN sites that use static YAML/Markdown files instead of MongoDB as a database.
 Gulp build converts the YAML files into JSON that are served with Express for the web application.
 Foundation (SCSS version) is used as the UI framework.

 ## Main Ingredients